oswaldobapvicjr/jsonmerge/README.md

 ## How it works

-Simply pass two previously loaded JSON documents to be merged.
+Pass two previously loaded JSON documents to be merged.
 The resulting JSON shall contain all exclusive objects from source documents.
-And in case of key collision (i.e., the same key appears in both documents), the following rules will be applied:
+In case of key collision (i.e., the same key appears in both documents), the following rules will be applied:

-- For **simple values**, such as strings, numbers and boolean values, the value from the highest-precedence JSON document will be selected
+- For **simple values**, such as strings, numbers, and boolean values, the value from the highest-precedence JSON document will be selected
 - If the value is a **JSON object** in both documents, the two objects will be merged recursively
-- If the value is a **JSON array** in both documents, then all distinct elements (i.e., not repeated ones) will be copied to the resulting array, unless a  custom `JsonMergeOption` is provided specifically for that array path
+- If the value is a **JSON array** in both documents, then all distinct elements (i.e., not repeated ones) will be copied to the resulting array unless a  custom `JsonMergeOption` is provided specifically for that array path
-- If the types are **incompatible** in the source JSON documents (e.g.: array in one side and simple value or complex object in the other), then a copy of the object from the highest-precedence document will be selected as fallback
+- If the types are **incompatible** in the source JSON documents (e.g.: array on one side and simple value or complex object on the other), then a copy of the object from the highest-precedence document will be selected as a fallback

 > ℹ️ **Note:** The first JSON document is always considered to have **higher precedence** than the second one.

-## Define custom behavior for children elements
+## Define custom behavior for child elements

 The operation accepts an arbitrary number of options for parts of the document defined by [JSONPath Expressions](https://goessner.net/articles/JsonPath/index.html#e2).